jina-ai/GSoC/README.md

 | Mentors | Yanlong(dot)Wang(at)jina(dot)ai |

 We have maintained a few examples ranging from image search to question-answering systems to demonstrate the power of neural search.
-Meanwhile, we see that some of our community members get frastated by setting the right environment when they want to try out these examples.
+Meanwhile, we see that some of our community members get frustrated by setting the right environment when they want to try out these examples.

 To solve this problem, we propose to create an integrated playground IDE for Jina where code can be seen in action.